Evaluation of Pain

 Doctors use specific techniques to check for sources of pain.
 Doctors move the person’s arms and legs through their normal range of motion to see if these motions cause pain.
 Injury, repetitive stress, chronic pain, and other disorders can make certain areas of the body (called trigger points) become hypersensitive.
 Doctors touch various spots to see whether they are trigger points for pain.
 Different objects (such as a blunt key and a sharp pin) may be touched to the skin to check for loss of sensation or abnormal perceptions.

 Doctors also consider psychologic causes.
 Psychologic factors (such as depression and anxiety) can worsen pain.
 Because depression and anxiety may result from chronic pain, distinguishing cause and effect may be difficult.
 Sometimes in people with pain, there is evidence of psychologic disturbances but no evidence of a disorder that could account for the pain or its severity.
-Such pain is called psychogenic pain.
+Such pain is called psychogenic or psychophysiologic pain.

 Doctors ask about which drugs (including over-the-counter drugs) and other treatments the person has used to treat the pain and whether they are effective.